-The wild and rugged Isle of Mull is one of the most accessible of the Inner Hebridean islands, only a short ferry ride away from the pretty port town of Oban on the west of Scotland.
-Even though the island, with its craggy shores, inland lochs and high peaks has managed to keep a remote charm about it, cheaper and more frequent ferries mean that a journey to Mull is now easier than ever.
+The wild and rugged Isle of Mull is one of the most accessible of the Inner Hebridean islands.
+It lies only a short ferry ride away from the pretty port town of Oban on the west of Scotland.
+Even though the island, with its craggy shores, inland lochs and high peaks, has managed to keep a remote charm about it, cheaper and more frequent ferries mean that getting to Mull is now easier than ever.

 For overseas visitors, the international airport at Glasgow is just a couple of hours’ drive away from Oban, meaning you can make the hop to the Isle of Mull for a relaxing break in no time at all.

-It’s just a 45 minute journey from Oban to Craignure, but whether you’ve been taking in the view and sunning yourself on the top deck or watching the landscape pass by from within the cozy ferry bar (if the weather is being particularly Scottish!), you’ll already have started to enjoy your holiday.
+Getting to Mull takes just 45 minutes from Oban to Craignure, but whether you’ve been taking in the view and sunning yourself on the top deck or watching the landscape pass by from within the cosy ferry bar (if the weather is being particularly Scottish!), you’ll already have started to enjoy your holiday.